Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 The tournament starts with a regular bracket, and participants compete like in a single-elimination tournament.
 However, losing a match doesn’t mean you’re out of the competition immediately.

-Instead of getting eliminated, the contestant moves to the loser’s bracket, where they can compete against others who have also lost a match.
-They keep competing in the loser’s bracket until only one remains.
+Instead of being eliminated, the contestant moves to the loser’s bracket, where they can compete against others who have also lost a match.
+They keep competing until only one remains.

 The winner of the winner’s bracket and the winner of the loser’s bracket eventually face each other in the grand finals.
 The person from the winner’s bracket typically has an advantage as they haven’t lost before.